CellProfiler/tutorials/QualityControl/BBBC022_QualityControlExercise.rst

 4) **Create filters based on the cutoffs you’ve determined (~10 minutes)**

+Now that we've created gates around our poor quality images, we need to convert them into filters so that we can access them in the Classifier tool.
+This process will be unnecessary in later versions of CellProfiler Analyst, but knowing how to manipulate the properties file is a worthwhile skill.

 -  When you feel like you’ve examined enough graphs, it’s time to create filters based on the gates you’ve determined contain bad images.